immunefi-team/Bounty_Boosts/ZeroLend/Report 28912.md

 # Attackers can control the vote result and amplify target gauge's share

-Submitted  about 2 months  ago by @offside0011 (Whitehat)  for  [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost)
+Submitted on Fri Mar 01 2024 11:54:55 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28912

 Report type: Smart Contract

-Has PoC?: Yes

 Target: https://github.com/zerolend/governance

-Impacts
+Impacts:
 - Manipulation of governance voting result deviating from voted outcome and resulting in a direct change from intended effect of original results

+## Description
-## Details
+## Brief/Intro
 There is on lock on `PoolVoter.sol`.
 The voting results can be manipulated by repeatedly staking and unstaking in OmnichainStaking.

 ## Vulnerability Details
 Users can obtain NFTs by locking their zero tokens in either `lockerLp` or `lockerToken`.
 After acquiring the NFT, they can stake it in the `OmnichainStaking` to earn the corresponding token.
 Subsequently, they gain the ability to vote through PoolVoter, allowing them to control the share of the respective pool.
 When users vote, the PoolVoter.sol directly uses their balance in OmnichainStaking to determine their voting weight.
 ```
     function _vote(
         address _who,